 The Thomas F. Holgate Library seeks to accommodate the educational programs, philosophy, mission, goals and objectives of the College.
 In that regard, the College has made constant efforts to provide and maintain a balanced library program that fosters and aids the promotion and achievement of academic, professional, and personal excellence.

 northwest corner of campus.
 The Instructional Materials Center (CIMC) is located on the ground floor of the library and is independently operated by the Department of Curriculum and Instruction.
-The library employs six full-time staff, including the library director, reference librarian, night reference librarian, circulation librarian, cataloger, and archivist.
+The library employs Two full-time staff, including the library director, night librarian, circulation librarian, .

 The library staff provides eighty-three public service hours per week during the fall and spring semesters and forty-five public service hours per week during the summer.
 Hours are extended during exam periods.

 During public service hours, the library provides students, faculty, and staff with access to numerous technological resources.
 Available computer workstations include one catalog lookup station, one reference interview station, twelve public access desktops, eleven circulating laptops, and fifteen instructional laptops.
 Available software includes Microsoft Office 2010, Adobe Acrobat 8.0, and resume creator software.
 In addition, the library provides access to audio headsets, one computer printing kiosk, one flatbed scanner, one photocopier, one typewriter, and one VHS/DVD/CD viewing and listening station.

 The library’s total resource holdings include over 90,000 monographs, 36,000 ebooks, 2,400 audio-visual items, and 23,000 periodicals with full text access.